heavenly-13/quick-crossword-test/README.md

 5. **Screenshot Capturing:**
    - The script successfully captured a screenshot of the webpage after completing the necessary actions.
-   - The screenshot was saved to the specified location (`C:/Games/screenshot.png`).
+   - The screenshot was saved to the Desktop.
    - No issues observed during the screenshot capturing process.

 6. **Browser Closure:**